Citi is an advertising partner.

 Airport lounge credit

 When traveling through airports, sitting at the boarding area before your flight can be an unpleasant experience.
-The American Express® Green Card offers a solution to this issue, with a $100 statement credit to LoungeBuddy.
+The American Express® Green Card offers a solution to this issue, with up to a $100 statement credit to LoungeBuddy.

 LoungeBuddy is an app that offers one-time passes into airport lounges around the world.
 Typically, airport lounge access is earned through memberships like Priority Pass or by flying premium class on an airline.